 Travelling car‑free protects the tranquillity that makes Castle Combe so special.
 The simplest route is to take a Great Western Railway (GWR) train to Chippenham, then hop on the 95/95A bus to Castle Combe.
 The bus stops right outside the station and drops you in the heart of the village, so you can step straight into its postcard‑perfect streets the moment you arrive.

 Once you’re there, enjoy woodland walks, riverside views, cream teas, and the timeless atmosphere that makes Castle Combe a favourite for film crews and travellers alike.
-Before heading home, settle into one of the village’s cosy pubs for a locally brewed beer and some classic pub fare — a perfect treat when you don’t have to think about driving.
+Before exploring the wider Cotswold National Landscape, settle into one of the village’s cosy pubs for a locally brewed beer and some classic pub fare — a perfect treat when you don’t have to think about driving.

 Plan Your Car‑Free Visit to Castle Combe

-Travelling by train and bus isn’t just convenient — it’s the most sustainable and stress‑free way to visit Castle Combe.
-By leaving the car behind, you help keep this Cotswolds gem quieter, greener, and even more enjoyable for everyone.
+Travelling by train and bus isn’t just convenient — it’s the most sustainable and responsible way to visit Castle Combe.
+By doing so, you help keep this Cotswolds gem quieter, greener, and even more enjoyable for everyone.

-Plan your train and bus journey at Traveline today.
+Plan your train and bus journey at Traveline this season.